jhdcruz/jhdcruz/README.md

 ### About me:

-- 🌐 I mostly do front-end development, but I also do back-end development ocassionally;
+- 🌐 I mostly do front-end development, but I also do back-end development ocassionally
-- 🌱 I’m interested in Web 3 _(Rooting for [Radicle](https://radicle.xyz))_;
+- 🌱 I’m interested in Web 3 _(Rooting for [Radicle](https://radicle.xyz))_
-- ☀️ I’m open to part-time opportunities.
+- ☀️ I’m open to part-time opportunities
-- 📚 Currently pursuing my BS in Information Technology _(~2025)_;
+- 📚 Currently pursuing my BS in Information Technology

 ### My skills: